The Groomsmen

 The Groomsmen is a 2006 comedy film written and directed by Edward Burns.
 It opened in New York City and Los Angeles on July 14, 2006.
-Filming took place at many locations on City Island, New York.
+Filming took place at many locations in the City Island section of the Bronx.

 Plot

 A groom and his four groomsmen wrestle with issues such as fatherhood, homosexuality, honesty and growing up in the week leading up to his wedding.

 Paulie, a self-supporting writer, is making plans for his marriage to Sue, his girlfriend who is in her 5th month of pregnancy.
 Paulie is strongly advised by his older brother Jimbo to not go through with the wedding.
-Jimbo, who runs a struggling business, is envious of Paulie, partly because his own childless marriage is unraveling.
+Jimbo, who has trouble keeping a job, is envious of Paulie, partly because his own childless marriage is unraveling.

 T.C., who left the neighborhood without explanation eight years earlier, returns for the wedding.
 Apparently, before leaving, T.C. had stolen a Tom Seaver baseball card from Paulie's cousin Mike.
 Mike still harbors such resentment over the loss that he immediately starts a fight with T.C.
 Later, T.C. hesitantly reveals that he abruptly left the neighborhood because he's gay and that he stole Mike's card because, even though they were best friends, he hated him for his constant verbal gay bashing.

 The neighborhood bar is owned by Dez, who is married with two children and is the most content and functional member of the gang.
 He is continually trying to "get the band back together".
 He has even pushed his own sons into learning the guitar and is seen riding them to become better.

+T.C. knocks on the door of his estranged father's house.
+It's the first time that T.C. has seen his father since he told his father that he is gay and his father reacted negatively to the news.
+T.C.'s father answers the door and comes outside and father and son tearfully embrace.